CCI-MOC/hil/INSTALL.rst

   haas make_initial_admin <username> <password>

-From within the directory containing ``haas.cfg``.
+From within the directory containing the server's ``haas.cfg``.
 You can then create additional users via the HTTP API.
 You may want to subsequently delete the initial user; this can also be done via the API.

 Running the Server under Apache
 -------------------------------